Not sure if Oh Deer is right for you?

 Explanation

-Item 20 data reveals significant franchisee turnover.
-In 2023, the system experienced three cessations (one termination, one non-renewal, one reacquisition) from a starting base of 14 franchised outlets.
-This represents a high annual churn rate of approximately 21%.
-Such a high level of turnover could indicate systemic problems, such as issues with profitability, franchisee dissatisfaction, or a challenging business model, posing a significant risk to your potential for success within this system.
+Item 20 data reveals a significant franchisee churn rate.
+In 2023, the system experienced three departures (one termination, one non-renewal, one franchisor reacquisition) from a base of 14 franchised outlets, representing over 20% turnover.
+This high rate is a critical warning sign that may indicate systemic problems, such as franchisee unprofitability, dissatisfaction with support, or other operational challenges.

 Potential Mitigations

-- Contacting a significant number of the former franchisees listed in Item 20 is essential to understand their experiences and reasons for leaving.
+- You must contact a significant number of former franchisees listed in Item 20 to understand their reasons for leaving the system.

 Rapid System Growth